Educational program

 Discover.
 Learn.
 Educate.

 Fotografiska Tallinn is a contemporary museum of photography, art & culture.
-Located in the heart of Telliskivi Creative City, in Tallinn (as well in New York, Stockholm, Berlin, and Shanghai), our venue stays open until late, featuring three to four diverse exhibitions at a time.
+Located in the heart of Telliskivi Creative City, in Tallinn (as well in Stockholm, Berlin, and Shanghai).

 To bring young minds closer to art, we invite teachers to bring their classes to Fotografiska.
 Everything experienced in our museum supports social subjects taught in schools, such as civics, geography, history, as well as arts and music.